1nfinigon/omclone/README.md

         state, predict value/policy of trying to achieve this state, as well as predicted # cycles?

+Between 398M and 413M I accidentally killed the gen-train process so it's been training on the same window of 500k games for a few hours.
+Observations: = Policy loss drops sharply, as expected
+-   L2 loss rises sharply, which is an interesting result

+I'll keep an eye on it, but won't roll back to 398M, or deleting the games or 11k training samples played with this net.
+(Training sample IDs from 11032997..11044227)

 # Future work

 Aux heads: